Principal and Interest vs Interest Only: A Complete Guide (2026)

 • Lower repayments improve cash flow

-• You're eligible to claim interest as a tax deduction (speak to your accountant)
+• You can claim interest as a tax deduction (always confirm with your accountant)

 • You want to maximise negative gearing benefits early on